 Aside from its famous boardwalk and Mystery Spot, Santa Cruz is perhaps best known as one of California’s most popular surfing destinations.
 There are plenty of exciting surf breaks within its Pacific coastline (some of which are world-renowned) that cater to all different levels of surfers.

 Those warm, dry summers from June to August see the most visitors, and tourist numbers usually plummet significantly by September.
 Winter, fall, and spring are still quite pleasant weather-wise, so don’t count those seasons out completely if you’re planning a getaway.
-Santa Cruz does have some humid months, above average, in fact, with the least humid month being January (60.5 percent) and the most being July (71 percent).
+Santa Cruz does have some humid months, above average, in fact, with the most humid month being January and the least being October.
 The wind, however, is almost always calm.

 Fast Climate Facts

 - Hottest Months: August and September (76 F / 24 C)

 - Coldest Months: December and January (41 F / 5 C)

 - Wettest Month: January and February (3.7 inches)

 Throughout California, the height of wildfire season typically spans from August to October or November.
 In 2020, the CZU Complex Fire tore through San Mateo and Santa Cruz counties from mid-August to late September, burning over 86,000 acres and destroying almost 1,500 structures.
 Wind in Santa Cruz proper doesn’t pick up very often, but the mountainous areas around the rest of the county do see some fairly intense wind storms (a major contributing factor to fire risk).
 Travelers coming to Santa Cruz during these months should come prepared by staying updated with CAL FIRE and having a portable charger on hand in case of blackouts.